arinaldi3/StretchGoalsProject/docs/journals/mindy.md

+## 9/12
+- Today we were working on adding attend button to each class on the classeslist page, and tried to add classes that the current user clicked on to the user's profile page.
+We had some problems with adding these classes to the profile page, and Zach came to help us with it.
+We did not finish this function by the end of the day as we not only need to implement the handleAttend function on the front-end but also need to change some stuff on the back-end such as changing Class models' student property from one-to-many relationship to many-to-many relationship.
+We are going to continue working on this tomorrow.

 ## 9/9/22
 - We tried to rebuild our Docker and test functions we have.
 After rebuilding our Docker, the authentication seems not working: the website indentified we as a logged in users before we create an account.
 We thought something wrong with the files I created last night, and we tried to go back to out last git commit before I created thoes files.
 - I found out that cached cookies were the reason for the authentication fail.
 We fixed the authentication problem by clearing cached cookies and data.
 I think it's very userful tip to remember to clear cached cookies and data for any future projects when we rebuild our database.